A Maui vacation may conjure up images of white sand beaches and turquoise waters, but the mighty Haleakala is the island’s main attraction.

 2. The Haleakala Silversword only grows on Haleakala, Maui

-The rare Haleakala Silversword, or āhinahina in Hawaiian, can be found growing only one place on earth: Haleakala Volcano.
-The silversword lives for around 10-15 years, and was almost wiped out due to excited tourists and hungry cattle, but is now protected by the national park.
+The rare Haleakala Silversword, or āhinahina in Hawaiian, can be found growing in only one place on earth: Haleakala Volcano.
+Silverswords typically live between 3 and 90 years.
+They were almost wiped out due to excited tourists and hungry cattle, but the national park now protects it.

-Silverswords have a distinct and photogenic appearance, and have acclimated to the unique environment on the top of Haleakala.
+Silverswords have a distinct and photogenic appearance and have acclimated to the unique environment on the top of Haleakala.
 Their silver leaves act as storage vessels for water and angle in to create an internal reflector oven, which focuses sunlight on the plant’s central growing point.
-Before dying, they send up a flowering stalk which grows up to six feet high in a few weeks, and produces hundreds of flowering heads.
+Before dying, they send up a flowering stalk that grows up to six feet high in a few weeks and produces hundreds of flowering heads.
 After being pollinated, the silversword dies, and the cycle begins anew.

 Enjoy viewing this unique plant, and know that while protected now, once it was almost just a legend.